mjimenezj/Portfolio/Projects/README.md

 Currently I am working on a project to design the binder of a protein using Deep Learning Difussion Methods.

-🚧🚧🚧 I expect to have ready the project by March 15th, 2025. 🚧🚧🚧
+🚧🚧🚧 I expect to have ready the project by 📌 March 15th, 2025. 🚧🚧🚧

+### Future projects

+📌 Apr 2025: Design and implementation of infrastructure automation on AWS.

+📌 May 2025: Development of a data ingestion and analysis application using Hadoop and Spark.